 Ketamine Treatment for Greenville Residents

-Ketamine Drug Treatment Services Extended to Columbia
+Ketamine Drug Treatment Services for Columbia Residents

-In Columbia, residents have access to a number of drug treatment service providers that specialize in ketamine addiction treatment.
+In Columbia, SC residents have access to a number of drug treatment service providers that specialize in ketamine addiction treatment.
 These facilities may provide both outpatient and residential programs depending on the severity of the case.

 Such evaluations often include medical assessments and psychological evaluations which help inform clinicians to develop an appropriate treatment plan tailored to meet the needs of each individual client.